 Mamata Banerjee claims to have traveled abroad to bring in industrial investment; however during her tenure not a single Special Economic Zone was created.
 Compared to other major states like Karnataka which has 62 SEZ, Maharashtra (48), Tamil Nadu (54) SEZ, Telangana (68), and Uttar Pradesh (23), West Bengal has only 7 SEZ and all of them were brought in during the Left regime.

-Recently the Prime Minister of Japan visited India and promising Rs 3,20,000 crores worth of investment in states like Gujarat, Karnataka and Madhya Pradesh and also in the non-BJP governed states like Tamil Nadu, Telangana and Maharashtra.
+Recently the Prime Minister of Japan visited India and signed an MoU with the Government of India promising Rs 3,20,000 crores worth of investment in states like Gujarat, Karnataka and Madhya Pradesh and also in the non-BJP governed states like Tamil Nadu, Telangana and Maharashtra.
 West Bengal did not feature in the list as it was not able to attract the investors.
 The claims made by the Honourable Chief Minister are not to be seen anywhere.
 The land Acquisition Policy of the state is not favourable to the industries and investors and idea of ‘Land Bank’ is yet to be implemented.

 Therefore, to sum up from the above discussion, what we can say is that the state’s government's claim to bring in new investment through the Bengal Global Business Summit is a concoction and is distant from reality.

 The summit concluded on the note that it received proposals worth Rs 3,42,000 crore rupees.
 It’s only a matter of time to see how much of that money is actually invested.